What is MVP?

 How to pick Features for your MVP mobile app?

 - Have you placed customer feedback channels well in your product?

-For a mobile app MVP, it is essential to get most sources to receive user feedback, after all that is the whole purpose of the app, to get user’s feedback and work according to that in the future iterations.
-By getting an insight from the user feedback, your product team would be able to make research-based decisions for each of the development stage and also decide on which features to prioritize for next iteration.
+For a mobile app MVP, it is essential to get most sources to receive user feedback, after all, that is the whole purpose of the app, to get user’s feedback and work according to that in the future iterations.
+By getting an insight from the user feedback, your product team would be able to make research-based decisions for each of the development stages and also decide on which features to prioritize for the next iteration.

-- What your user want vs. what your user need?
+- What your user want vs. what your user needs?

 - Are you including any feature that would only add value when reached a certain number of users?

-There would be a certain features that won’t hold much feature till you have reached a considerable user-base for the product.
+There would be certain features that won’t hold many features until you have reached a considerable user-base for the product.